Hyundai Tucson 2022

 - Powertrain warranty covers 10 years or 100,000 miles

-- Complimentary maintenance covers 3 years or 36,000 miles
+- Complimentary maintenance is covered for three years or 36,000 miles